 If you haven’t see it already, take a look at Part 1 of this BBQ series to see Grilled Fennel with Lemon and Parmesan and Grilled Broccoli with Preserved Lemon.
+You can also browse the complete BBQ Series of recipes.
+Find inspiration in our Winter recipes here and here.

 Roasted Carrots with Pomegranate Molasses